bmarchenko/ukrstat/README.md

-This is a site represents data pulled from http://www.ukrstat.gov.ua/ in a nicer way.
+This site represents data pulled from http://www.ukrstat.gov.ua/ in a nicer way.